 Artemis

 Artemis is a lightweight distributed issue tracking extension for Mercurial.
+Alpha-quality git support is recently available and is described in its own section below.

 Individual issues are stored in directories in an .issues subdirectory (overridable in a config file).
 Each one is a Maildir and each one is assumed to have a single root message.
 Various properties of an issue are stored in the headers of that message.